 - TPI: 60

 A premier tire set for those riding in muddy, wet or clay dirt conditions!
 Place your trust in this tire to never slip or skid when the trail gets rough.
 The Maxxis Minion DHF EXO TR MTB Tire delivers in sketchy conditions and guarantees a consistent, safe ride.
+These are a tubeless mountain bike tire if you want to ditch the inner tune.

 If you have a need for speed, this tire might not be the right one for you.
 The larger than usual siped knobs that provide the traction can reduce speed and make getting up to a racing speed difficult.
 On the flip side – they’ll also help you to really grab your line and power up the hill in good time.
 The Minion tire comes as an update to a previous loved model and Maxxis took rider’s feedback to heart.